-- ☐ If we say no to your appeal, we are saying that your planned discharge date was medically appropriate.
-Our coverage for your inpatient hospital services ends as of the day we said coverage would end. - o If you stayed in the hospital after your planned discharge date, then you may have to pay the full cost of hospital care you received after the planned discharge date.
+- If we say yes to your appeal, it means we have agreed with you that you still need to be in the hospital after the discharge date.
+We will keep providing your covered inpatient hospital services for as long as they are medically necessary.
+It also means that we have agreed to reimburse you for our share of the costs of care you have received since the date when we said your coverage would end.
+(You must pay your share of the costs and there may be coverage limitations that apply.) - If we say no to your appeal, we are saying that your planned discharge date was medically appropriate.
+Our coverage for your inpatient hospital services ends as of the day we said coverage would end. - If you stayed in the hospital after your planned discharge date, then you may have to pay the full cost of hospital care you received after the planned discharge date.